-Celebrate Global Accessibility Awareness Day with our ultimate guide!
+iOS is for everybody thanks to these great accessibility features

-Accessibility — also referred to as inclusivity — is all about making the iPhone, iPod touch, and iPad work for as wide a range of people as possible.
-That can include the very young, the very old, people brand new to computers and mobile devices, and also people with disabilities and special needs.
-With iOS, Apple has added features to specifically help those with visual impairments, including blindness, color blindness, and low vision; with auditory impairments including deafness in one or both ears; physical or motor skill impairments, including limited coordination or range of motion; and learning challenges, including autism and dyslexia.
-It also includes general features, like Siri and FaceTime which can provide significant value for the blind or the deaf.
-Many of these features can be found in Settings, all of them can be found on the iPhone and iPad.
+Accessibility is all about making the iPhone, iPod touch, and iPad work for as wide a range of people as possible.
+That can include the very young, the very old, people brand new to computers and mobile devices, as well as people with disabilities or special needs.

+With iOS, Apple has added features to specifically help those with visual impairments, including blindness, color blindness, and low vision; and auditory impairments including deafness in one or both ears; physical or motor skill impairments, including limited coordination or range of motion; and learning challenges, including autism and dyslexia.
+It also includes features like Siri and FaceTime which can provide significant value for the blind or the deaf.
+Many of these features can be found in Settings and all of them can be found on the iPhone and iPad.
-- How to set the triple-click Home button shortcut on iPhone and iPad

 Siri is the name of Apple's personal digital assistant, and one of its most important accessibility features.
 That's because Siri is voice control that talks back to you, that understands relationships and context, and with a personality straight out of Pixar.

-Ask Siri questions, or ask Siri to do things for you, just like you would ask a real assistant, and Siri will help keep you connected, informed, in the right place, and on time.
+Use voice control with Siri to get answers to questions or get Siri to do things for you, just like you would ask a real assistant, and Siri will help keep you connected, informed, in the right place, and on time.
 You can even use Siri's built-in dictation feature to enter text almost everywhere by simply using your voice.

 How to use VoiceOver on iPhone and iPad

 VoiceOver is an accessibility feature that makes the iPhone and iPad easier to operate for blind people or people with low vision.
 With VoiceOver, anyone with a visual impairment can have their iPhone or iPad's screen read to them, including buttons, icons, links, and other interface elements, and use gestures to navigate and select options.
-Because VoiceOver is included in Apple's UIKit framework for developers, any app using default controls gets VoiceOver support built right in.
+Because VoiceOver is included in Apple's framework for developers, any app using default controls gets VoiceOver support built right in.

 How to magnify your screen with zoom for iPhone and iPad

 Zoom is an accessibility feature that makes everything from text to icons to interface elements bigger and easier to see on the iPhone and iPad.
-Zoom magnification defaults to 200% but can be set from 100%-500% to help anyone with low vision of any level.
+Zoom magnification on iPhone and iPad defaults to 200% but can be set from 100%-500% to help anyone with low vision of any level.
 When in zoomed mode, all the standard navigation and selection gestures — tap, swipe, and pinch — work just like normal.
-Zoom can even work alongside VoiceOver to provide even greater assistance for those with visual impairments.

-Note: Designers use zoom as well to help check pixel-level details on-screen.
+Zoom can work alongside VoiceOver to provide even greater assistance for those with visual impairments and it could be a useful tool for designers, too, who can use zoom as well to help check pixel-level details on-screen.

 How to use your camera as a magnifying glass on iPhone and iPad

-The Magnifier essentially turns your iPhone or iPad into a magnifying glass, using the built-in camera.
+The Magnifier for iPhone and iPad essentially turns your device into a magnifying glass, using the built-in camera.
 If you have trouble reading the newspaper or need to see the fine print on a label, just fire up the Magnifier and it'll magnify things up to 500%!

 How to use Display Accommodations and Color Filters on iPhone and iPad

-Display Accommodations is an accessibility feature that makes the iPhone and iPad easier on the eyes for some people with a sensitivity to brightness, easier to distinguish for some people with color blindness, and easier to make out for some people with low vision.
+Display Accommodations in iOS is an accessibility feature that makes the iPhone and iPad easier on the eyes for some people with a sensitivity to brightness, easier to distinguish for some people with color blindness, and easier to make out for some people with low vision.
 It can even be used in combination with Zoom to greatly increase legibility for anyone with a visual impairment.

-Note: Some people invert screen colors as a pseudo-dark theme or nighttime reading mode for when they want to greatly reduce light and glare from the display.

 How to have text read with speak selection on your iPhone and iPad